ergusto/spacious/README.md

 ## Padding and Margin

-The default spacing scale for padding and margin is based on powers of two and starts at .25rem (1), ending at 16rem (7).
+The default spacing scale for padding and margin is based on powers of two and starts at .25rem (1 spacing amount), ending at 16rem (7 spacing amount).

 Classes follow a simple pattern: